GrayPeely/Fox-Survivors/README.md

 # Gameplay
 The gameplay was very basically designed to be scalable; If I decide to update this in the future, it's easy to.
-There are a few systems running the game : Enemies, Weapons, Objects, Items Enemies is self explanatory.
+There are a few systems running the game : Enemies, Weapons, Objects, Items -Enemies is self explanatory.
 They hunt the player down.
 At the moment, there are only 2.
-Weapons are to keep the enemies at bay.
+-Weapons are to keep the enemies at bay.
 There are multiple swords with differing damage.
-Objects consist of one.
+-Objects consist of one.
 I wanted interactables around the map, but I only got to chests.
-Chests give items to the player Items aid the player by boosting stats such as damage or speed.
+Chests give items to the player.
+-Items aid the player by boosting stats such as damage or speed.
 At the moment, there are three.

 # Demo :
 https://olorin-fox.itch.io/fox-survivors
 # Controls :